 - Nonspendable portion of net resources that cannot be spent because they are either a) not in a spendable form or b) legally or contractually required to be maintained intact. - Restricted amounts constrained by external parties, constitutional provision, or enabling legislation. - Committed amounts constrained by a government using its highest level of decision-making authority.
 The Governing Council is the highest level of decision making authority.
 Formal Governing Council action, through a resolution creates a commitment. - Assigned amounts a government intends to use for a particular purpose.
-Intent should be expressed by a) the governing body or b) a body or official who has been delegated. - Unassigned amounts that are not constrained at all will be reported in the general fund.
+Intent should be expressed by a) the governing body or b) a body or official who has been delegated.
+The School intends to use assigned amounts to fund 2023 operating expenditures. - Unassigned amounts that are not constrained at all will be reported in the general fund.